silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 ```

+to get the top level page title.
+In this case, we merely use it to check the existence of a second level page: if one exists then we include breadcrumbs.
 Both the top menu, and the sidebar menu should be updating and highlighting as you move from page to page.
 They will also mirror changes done in the SilverStripe CMS, such as renaming pages or moving them around.

 ![](../_images/tutorial1_menu-two-level.jpg)